openedx/edx-documentation/en_us/shared/students/completing_assignments/timed_exams.rst

 To take a timed exam, follow these steps.

 #.
-Open the timed exam page in the courseware.
+Open the timed exam page in the course.

 #.
 Find the length of the time limit on the exam page.
 Make sure that you have
    enough time available to complete the exam.